 Oxygen sensors can be generally broken into 2 groups: oxygen sensors use to measure or monitor biological processes, and industrial oxygen sensors.

-Industrial oxygen sensors are designed to not just monitor oxygen levels, but to provide a feedback mechanism to control the level of oxygen in industrial processes.
+- Industrial oxygen sensors are used to measure anything from 0 parts per billion oxygen molecules by volume up to 100% pure oxygen.
+They are designed to not only monitor oxygen levels, but to provide a feedback mechanism to control the level of oxygen in industrial processes.

 Industrial Oxygen Sensor Applications

 Industrial oxygen sensors are most commonly used for:

 For example, the most common industrial oxygen sensors are the ones in modern cars.
 Oxygen sensors monitor the amount of oxygen in exhaust gases and report back to the car’s computer.
 The sensors let the computer know if the air-fuel mixture is rich (not enough oxygen) or lean (too much oxygen).
 The computer uses this information to adjust the fuel mixture accordingly, then waits for the oxygen sensor to report the success or failure of the change.
 This feedback loop results in constant updates, maximizes fuel economy and minimizes exhaust fumes.

 Just like cars, furnaces and power plants use flue gas oxygen sensors to monitor oxygen levels in smokestacks.
 Once the oxygen level in the exhaust gas is known, the fuel level can be increased or decreased to maximize burning.
 Like automobiles, this is important because combustion without enough oxygen leads to the production of carbon monoxide, a dangerous gas.